Yo!

 Funnily enough, I chose the name “Lost With Purpose” because I’m spacey as hell and always get lost.
 I might as well enjoy it, right?
 Hence, my purpose: to enjoy being lost.

 … but these days, people ask assuming I have some greater purpose in mind.
-Admittedly I sometimes let them continue to think the blog name has deeper meaning than “herp derp where am I?”
+Admittedly, I often let them continue to think the blog name has deeper meaning than “herp derp where am I?”

 Though I may float sans purpose, this blog doesn’t.
 Its original mission was to provide future travelers with useful information.
 When researching my trip, I struggled to find all of the dirty details I wanted about the places I meant to visit.

-“Top 10 Instagram-ready Spots in Country X” lists are all well and good (just kidding, I think they’re wretched), but I’m more interested in things like what women should expect when traveling in Iran, or how to road trip around Saudi Arabia.
+“Top 10 Instagrammable Spots in X” lists are all well and good (just kidding, I think they’re wretched), but I’m more interested in things like what women should expect when traveling in Iran, or how to road trip around Saudi Arabia.

 I do my best to cover what I find useful, and I’m always down to help others interested in following my footsteps.
 If you have questions, just ask!
 But please, for the love of god, don’t ask me to plan a whole itinerary for you.